gmbrandt/HTOF/README.rst

     fitter.central_epoch_ra

 Both Hipparcos and Gaia catalogs list parallaxes in milli-arcseconds (mas).
-We convert all three catalog epochs to baryocentric julian day by default, therefore a fit to astrometry has proper motions with units of mas/day by default.
+We convert all three catalog epochs to barycentric julian day by default, therefore a fit to astrometry has proper motions with units of mas/day by default.
 If you want mas/year, then use the keyword :code:`pm_units` (proper motion units):

 .. code-block:: python